 Other types of medicines for ulcerative colitis target your immune system, too.
 Your doctor may call these immunomodulators.
 They may be good options if 5-ASAs and corticosteroids haven’t worked well for you.

-The most common ones are azathioprine (Azasan, Imuran) and mercaptopurine (Purinethol, Purixan), and cyclosporine (Gengraf, Neoral, and Sandimmune).
+The most common ones are azathioprine (Azasan, Imuran), mercaptopurine (Purinethol, Purixan), and cyclosporine (Gengraf, Neoral, and Sandimmune).
 Due to the risk of side effects, doctors usually save cyclosporine for people who don’t have success with other meds.
+They may also try methotrexate paired with folic acid.

 The goal is to lower inflammation in your colon.